MicrosoftDocs/azure-stack-docs/AKS-Hybrid/setup.md

 This setup can be done using the new Azure Kubernetes Service tool.
 This tool installs and downloads the necessary packages, as well as create an AKS host cluster that provides core Kubernetes services and orchestrates application workloads.

-Now that you've verified the system settings, follow these steps:
+Now that you verified the system settings, follow these steps:

 1. Select **Set up** to launch the Setup wizard.

 1. Review the prerequisites for the machine on which you're running Windows Admin Center, on the cluster to which you're connected, and the network.
 Additionally, make sure you're signed into an Azure account on Windows Admin Center and that the Azure subscription you're planning on using has not expired.
 You must have the **Owner** role on the subscription you are planning on using.
 When you're finished, select **Next**.

    > [!WARNING]
-   > Make sure you have configured at least one external virtual switch before proceeding past this step, or you will not be able to successfully set up your AKS host.
+   > Make sure you configure at least one external virtual switch before proceeding past this step, or you won't be able to successfully set up your AKS host.

 1. On the **System checks** page of the wizard, take any required actions, such as [connecting your Windows Admin Center gateway to Azure](/windows-server/manage/windows-admin-center/azure/azure-integration).
 When connecting your Windows Admin Center gateway to Azure, be sure to create a new Microsoft Entra application.
 This step checks that Windows Admin Center and the system that hosts AKS have the proper configuration to continue.
 When you're finished taking action, select **Next**.